 Globalization makes the economic sectors between countries interrelated.
 Their relationship forms an interconnected global production chain.
 It is supported by multinational and transnational companies.

-Labor in the tertiary sector
+The workforce of the tertiary sector